jjmelancon/massmusicconvert/usage.md

 4. Music Output Options
     1. Specify audio output format
     2. Specify folder behavior
         - Parallel means that your music will be in two different folders.
-For example, you would have one folder that has all your original music files and all of the newly converted files would be dumped into an entirely separate folder.
+For example, you would have one folder that has all your original music files and all of the newly converted files would be dhomeumped into an entirely separate folder.
             - Upon choosing parallel, you'll need to type in a new folder to put your music in.
 Beware that the program will make this exact path as you type it, so check for typos before hitting enter.
         - In-Place means that your music will be put in the same exact folder as before.
 It'll land right next to the original file with a new name.